aino/react-native-embryo/README.md

 ## Exceptions & logging

 The embryo strategy is that `console` should be used for console output and not in-app messaging.

-So you can still use `console.error` and `console.warning` to print messages in the console, but if you want to raise an exception, you can use  **3 levels** of exceptions from the `stores/exception` store:
+You can still use `console.error` and `console.warning` to print messages in the console just as in web development, but if you want to raise an exception, you can use  **3 levels** of exceptions from the `stores/exception` store:

 ```javascript
 import exception from 'stores/exception'